CyVerse-learning-materials/Visual_Interactive_Computing_Environment/quick-rstudio.rst

 3. Navigate to rstudio app url
 ==============================

-After the analysis start running, click on the "Access your running Analysis here url"
+After the analysis starts running, click on the "Access your running Analysis here url"

 |rstudio1-3|